-Finally, aircraft corrosion detection is an emerging application for hyperspectral imaging technology thanks to its ability to deliver high-resolution spectral and spatial data that targets the presence of metal corrosion.
+Finally, aircraft corrosion detection is an emerging hyperspectral imaging military application thanks to its ability to deliver high-resolution spectral and spatial data that targets the presence of metal corrosion.

 Reconnaissance and surveillance missions need to rapidly process, exploit, and distribute hyperspectral data from satellites, aircraft and drones.
 Headwall meets this need with small, lightweight COTS sensors delivering extremely high spectral and spatial resolution across a wide field of view.